AIR-DISCOVER/DISCOVER-web/_data/blog-posts/hci/post-07.md

   # quotes: Member since Mar 15, 2021
   # about:
 ---
 AIR, together with QMAN and QIANZHI, has launched the world's first AI personalized building block product - "Brick Studio".
-Based on the input image, it can a design personalized anthropoid block model which is named Fangzai.
+Based on the input image, it can design personalized anthropoid block model which is named Fangzai.
 The personalized design of Fangzai could be promoted on a large scale and delivered timely through flexible productions.
 Such application and delivery are further enlarged and accelerated with AI technology, offering customers novel, engaging, and joyful product experiences.

 ![Brick Studio](/images/hci_p7_2.jpg)